 - Shingles.
 With a new shingles vaccine available now (Shingrix), it’s recommended that all seniors – even individuals previously vaccinated with the earlier version, Zostavax – get immunized.
 Two doses are required, given six months apart, and the resulting benefit is a better than 90% protection rate from the disease.

 - TDaP.
 Protecting against tetanus, diphtheria, and pertussis (whooping cough), this vaccine is especially important for seniors spending time with babies under twelve months of age, as these diseases could be life-threatening in infants.

 Although no vaccine is 100% effective, they are able to significantly reduce the potential for contracting illness, and even if an illness such as the flu or shingles does occur, it’s frequently less critical for individuals who’ve been immunized.

 At-Home Care Company, providers of the home care Des Moines families trust, is always available to offer transportation and accompaniment for seniors to get vaccinations, and our professional caregivers can aid in a variety of different ways to ensure ideal health and wellbeing.
-Contact us at 515-292-2650 in Ames to get started on improving quality of life for a senior you love!
+Contact us at 515-292-2650 to get started on improving quality of life for a senior you love!